MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-over-spi.md

 # Introduction to HID over SPI

 Microsoft has created a HID miniport driver that allows devices to communicate over a Serial Peripheral Interface (SPI) bus.
-Why use HID over SPI?

 SPI offers the following features:

 - Faster than I2C – more bandwidth, higher clock rates
 - Low latency